-Think tanks figured prominently in the 20th Century.
+Think tanks figured prominently in the twentieth century.
 The Manhattan Project was a very focused think tank of sorts.
 The RAND Corporation, the Brookings Institution and the Urban Institute are other organizations that left their mark.
-Of special interest are organizations that sprang up in the latter part of the 20th Century, often for the explicit purpose of defeating collectivism, much as Clarkson sought to end slavery.
+Of special interest are organizations that sprang up in the latter part of the twentieth century, often for the explicit purpose of defeating collectivism, much as Clarkson sought to end slavery.
 Among these were the Hoover Institution, the Heritage Foundation, the American Enterprise Institute and the Cato Institute.

 No single person was more important in encouraging the spread of think thanks than Sir Antony Fisher.
-An RAF pilot in World War II who went on to become successful in business, Fisher sought advice from Nobel Laureate Fredrich Hayek on how to stop the spread of collectivism and encourage a resurgence of 19th century classical liberal ideas.
+An RAF pilot in World War II who went on to become successful in business, Fisher sought advice from Nobel laureate Friedrich Hayek on how to stop the spread of collectivism and encourage a resurgence of nineteenth-century classical liberal ideas.
 Don’t go into politics, Hayek advised.
 Focus instead on the world of ideas.9

 How Ideas Cause Change